-although some of the more common keys are used as follows: Esc (Escape) at the top left of the keyboard cancels an operation (e.g. printing).
+Esc (Escape) at the top left of the keyboard cancels an operation (e.g. printing).
 F1, F2,, F12 (Function keys) as mentioned above, the function of these keys in a particular piece of software is often marked beside a menu option, or on a keycard.
-Delete deletes a character to the left of the caret (e.g. in Edit) or deletes a selected object (e.g. in Draw). → (Return) completes a line, either starting a new line of text, or sending a name or instruction to the computer. $\leftarrow$ (Backspace) above the $\mbox{\ensuremath{\square}}$ key has the same function as the Delete key, but is in a more convenient position.
+Delete deletes a character to the left of the caret (e.g. in Edit) or deletes a selected object (e.g. in Draw). ∠ (Return) completes a line, either starting a new line of text, or sending a name or instruction to the computer. ← (Backspace) above the $\downarrow$ key has the same function as the Delete key, but is often in a more convenient position.
 Caps Lock (when on) makes everything you type appear in capitals.
-If you don't want this, press the key once.
-(Shift) changes the meaning of a key, when held down while that key is pressed.
-For example, holding down $\hat{\mathbb{T}}$ (Shift) and pressing a letter causes that letter to appear in upper case.
-There are two of these keys.
-Ctrl (Control) changes the meaning of a key, when held down while that key is pressed.
-There are two of these keys.
+If you don't want this, press the key once. ∫∫ (Shift) changes the meaning of a key, when held down while that key is pressed.
+For example, holding down $\hat{\square}$ (Shift) and pressing a letter causes that letter to appear in upper case (there are two of these keys).
+Ctrl (Control) changes the meaning of a key, when held down while that key is pressed (there are two of these keys).
 Alt changes the meaning of a key, when held down while that key is pressed (there are two of these keys, the right key is labelled Alt Gr ).
 End copies a selected object (e.g. in Draw) or deletes a character to the right of the caret (e.g. in Edit).
 Print Scrn normally displays the print option box when used in conjunction with an application.
-Break used in conjunction with the Control key to force the computer to restart itself.
-All unsaved work is lost when you do this. $\uparrow$ , $\downarrow$ , $\leftarrow$ , $\rightarrow$ (Cursor keys) move the cursor (when it is visible) around the screen in the direction of the arrow on the key.
-These are also known as arrow keys
+Break used in conjunction with the Ctrl key to force the computer to restart itself.
+All unsaved work is lost when you do this. ↑, ↓, ←, → (Cursor keys) move the cursor (when it is visible) around the screen in the direction of the arrow on the key.
+These are also known as arrow keys.